Varnish

 }

-If you have multiple applications fronted by the same Varnish instance then you will need to include logic to determine to which application a request is forwarded.
-For example:
+If you have multiple apps fronted by the same Varnish instance, your VCL templates needs logic to determine where each request is forwarded.

 varnish: